 Welcome to St Albans Trapeze and Aerial Arts.
 We offer classes for adults and children in static trapeze, aerial silks, aerial yoga and more in a friendly and welcoming environment.

-Next taster session for adults and children aged 12+ is at Grove Junior School, Harpenden on Sunday 2 September from 11.45am -1pm.
+Next taster session for adults and children aged 12+ is at Grove Junior School, Harpenden on Sunday 6 October from 11.45am -1pm.
 (Spaces limited to five per taster session, £10 per session).
-Please use the booking system to book your space!
+Please use the booking page to book your space.

 We are St Albans' only aerial community.
 Started by professional circus artiste Gaynor Godiva in 2004, our Friday evening group has been meeting regularly for years - and we now offer a range of lessons for both children and adults.